Montgomery in potential bid for Record group – Daily Business

 In a 2020 deal with the administrator of Johnson Press he paid just £10 million for what had been renamed JPI Media, the owner of local and regional papers including the Edinburgh-based Scotsman and Evening News, Falkirk Herald, Sheffield Star, Portsmouth News and the Sunderland Echo.

-Earlier this year, he lost out to Newsquest in a bid for Archant that owns titles including Eastern Daily Press.
+Earlier this year, he lost out to Newsquest in a bid for Archant that owns titles including the Eastern Daily Press.

 Shares in Reach are down two-thirds over the past year but are up by a third in recent weeks amid speculation that it could be a bid target.
-They closed last night 5.76% or 5.75p higher at 103.75p.

 Under Takeover Panel rules, National World has until 5pm on 1 December to make a firm offer.